Skip to Content

 1. Rogie Falls

 If you’re completing the NC500 in a clockwise direction from Inverness, Rogie Falls will be your first hike to enjoy.
 This short loop track is actually one of the best hikes along the NC500.
-Not only is Rogie Falls an incredible set of waterfalls, but you’ll have the pleasure of watching the theatrical struggle of Atlantic salmon swimming upstream (if you visit from July-September)!
+Not only is Rogie Falls one of the best waterfalls along the NC500, but you’ll have the pleasure of watching the theatrical struggle of Atlantic salmon swimming upstream (if you visit between July and September)!
 Make sure to watch our NC500 YouTube production to see the salmon in action.

 Read more: Rogie Falls – A Beautiful Waterfall on Scotland’s NC500